5 Fresh Ideas for Kitchen Window Treatments!

 If you're searching for window treatment ideas for the kitchen and aren't sure where to begin, we've got you covered.
 We're sharing 5 kitchen window treatment ideas that will rival the stunning kitchens on your timeline.

-In all white kitchens that are dominating the trends today, window shades are a great way to make a statement against a blank slate.
+In all-white kitchens that dominate today's trends, window shades are a great way to make a statement against a blank slate.
 We'll share the top trending styles for kitchen windows that will make your neighbors say, "Where did you get those?"

 white kitchen with small marble tile backsplash and white roman shades